therealnicoroshi/modlist/README.md

 4. Start new game and after hearing  "So you're finally awake" open console (~) and type QQQ then press enter to quit out.

   ## >Important Note<:
-**You will need a Vector Plexis and Lovers Lab account for High Poly Head and BDOR Armor downloads in the Wabbajack**
+**You will need a Vector Plexis account for High Poly Head download in the Wabbajack**

   ## Main Install: